9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Since a server log file is line-oriented, we need an efficient way to break a file into large chunks, while making sure that each chunk ends on a line boundary.
-Since a chunk might be tens of megabytes in size, we don\'t want to scan all of the data in a chunk to determine where its final boundary should be.
+Since a chunk might be tens of megabytes in size, we don't want to scan all of the data in a chunk to determine where its final boundary should be.

 Our approach works whether we choose a fixed chunk size or a fixed